• Skip to primary navigation

 If your porridge looks like it has exploded in your microwave, then that's because your bowl was probably too small.
 Porridge rises as it cooks, so if you have too much mixture for the size of your bowl, it will boil over.

-Now you know how to make porridge in the microwave, let us know how you got on in the comments below.
+If you’ve tried this microwave porridge recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.